yannan90/kaggle-2024-Eedi-8th-place-training-code/README.md

 ### Inference Workflow
 The primary inference pipeline the training code is based upon is as follows:
-retrievers (4 Qwen2.5-14b models ensembled by weighted sum) → 40 misconceptions → reranker (a single Qwen2.5-32b model)→ 25 misconceptions
+retrievers (4 Qwen2.5-14b models ensembled) → 40 misconceptions → reranker (single Qwen2.5-32b model)→ 25 misconceptions

 ### Additional Resources
 For a detailed explanation and the inference notebook, please refer to the competition discussion: